lokuciejewski/vial-qmk/keyboards/converter/ibm_m122/readme.md

    \-    | G

 The piezo buzzer runs on `pwm_software` since I could not manage to make it run on `pwm_hardware` driver and STM32F401 Blackpill does not have the DAC.

+As a small bonus, the keyboard makes an IBM-XT like beep when powered on :)

 ## Default key map